simonjoliet/adobe-id-to-filename/README.md

 # adobe-id-to-filename
-This Python script aims at parsing an Adobe Stock Contributor main page to produce a value key mapping between the Adobe File ID, and the original filename of the picture originaly uploaded.
+This Python script aims at parsing an Adobe Stock Contributor main page to produce a value key mapping between the Adobe File ID, the original filename, and the picture title of the picture originaly uploaded.

 ### Prerequisites
 - Python 3.x